compomics/DeepLC/README.md

 It is likely you did not use calibration.
 No problem, but the retention times for training purposes were normalized between [0,10].
 This means that you probably need to adjust the retention time yourselve after analysis or use a calibration set as the input.

+**__Q: What does the option `dict_divider` do?__**

+This parameter defines the precision to use for fast-lookup of retention times for calibration.
+A value of 10 means a precision of 0.1 (and 100 a precision of 0.01) between the calibration anchor points.
+This parameter does not influence the precision of the calibration, but setting it too high might mean that there is bad selection of the models between anchor points.
+A safe value is usually higher than 10.

+**__Q: What does the option `split_cal` do?__**

+The option `split_cal`, or split calibration, sets number of divisions of the chromatogram for piecewise linear calibration.
+If the value is set to 10 the chromatogram is split up into 10 equidistant parts.
+For each part the median value of the calibration peptides is selected.
+These are the anchor points.
+Between each anchor point a linear fit is made.
+This option has no effect when the pyGAM generalized additive models are used for calibration.

 **__Q: How does the ensemble part of DeepLC work?__**